LinqLover/symbolic-execution-survey/report/report.md

 In \cref{technical-challenges}, we provide an overview of challenges for symbolic execution and existing solution approaches.
 We present different use cases and tools for symbolic execution in \cref{applications} and examine their impact on research and industry in \cref{impact}.
 In \cref{discussion}, we discuss limitations and usage considerations for different symbolic execution tools.
-We classify some alternative approaches and literature in \cref{related-work} and finally give a conclusion in \cref{conclusion}.
+We classify some alternative approaches in \cref{related-tools} and finally give a conclusion in \cref{conclusion}.

 # Approach